 Sea Salt Honey Caramels

-These are sprinkled with Real Salt, from Redmond, Utah.
+I sprinkled mine with Real Salt, from Redmond, Utah.
 The kosher version has bigger, nicer-looking crystals.

 Cooking spray and butter